This article describes some general sharing concepts and answers some questions about sharing permissions and access, including:

 - What affects my access to a shared asset?

-When you share a dashboard, you also share, and define the level of access for, the Klips and PowerMetrics on that dashboard.
+When you share a Klip dashboard, you also share, and define the level of access for, the Klips on the dashboard.

 When you share a Klip, you also have the option of sharing the data source associated to that Klip.
 There could be times when you are able to share a primary asset (for example, a Klip) but unable to share all of its associated secondary assets (for example, all of the data sources associated to the Klip).